raydac/bkbin2wav/README.md

 # How to use it?

-Initially the converter was written in [Python](https://www.python.org/downloads/) but then I made GoLang version.
-For Python version you have to install [Python](https://www.python.org/downloads/) but pre-compiled GoLang version can be used as simple executable files without tricks.
+Initially, the converter was written in [Python](https://www.python.org/downloads/), but I later developed a GoLang version.
+The Python version requires [Python](https://www.python.org/ to be installed, whereas the pre-compiled GoLang version can be used as a standalone executable without any additional setup.

-The Utility is command line interface one, you can call it with listed configurations:
+The utility has a command-line interface and can be executed with the following configurations:

 ## Example for native version
 ```
 bkbin2wav-windows386.exe -i Arkanoid.bin -o Arkanoid.wav